Toys to tickle the imagination

 Thomas lives and works in Stockholm.
 He has in-depth experience of illustrating for children and is much sought after and appreciated by a wide range of clients.
 The emphasis of his work so far has been on illustrating teaching materials, and Thomas has been involved with creating colourful characters for a couple of hundred text books for subjects such as maths, Swedish, physics, chemistry, biology.

 Thomas believes his collaboration with Micki has opened up new paths to explore.
 He is always open to new ideas, and has published books about a young boy who wants to become a hiphopper – books that he has both written and illustrated.
-A new thriller for young people is due to be published in spring 2012.

 Thomas studied graphic design and illustration at Berghs School of Communication, and started his career in the 1980s working within the advertising industry.
 He soon chose the path of a freelance illustrator, however, and has been an active member of the illustrators' collective, Stockholm Illustration, for many years.